Learnings from successful NFT collections July 24, 2023

 The term ‘NFTs’ has been done away with completely, with the official Dior site going further to explain that the “Encrypted key” that comes with each purchase (and connected to an NFC chip embedded in the shoes) gives access to a secure platform where you can find “the shoes’ certificate of authenticity, additional information on the different stages of the manufacturing process, and even announcements for future sneaker launches.”

-This move away from blockchain terminology serves as a leading example of successfully circumnavigating the complexities explaining the tech behind a project, focusing instead on the actual consumer benefits – marketing 101, really.
+This move away from blockchain terminology serves as a leading example of successfully circumnavigating the complexities explaining the technology, focusing instead on the actual consumer benefits – marketing 101, really.

 Focus on exclusive value – and let your community help shape what that looks like